Online Dating: The New Vocabulary and Tips for Success

 While it may be difficult to say, “I’m not that into you,” or “I don’t feel attracted to you,” or “I don’t think this isn’t going in the direction that I want,” you may be surprised when you are thanked for sharing what’s true for you.
 Remember, honesty really is the best policy.

 Cushioning is a dating move when someone has a Plan B already lined up if the current pursuit isn’t working out.
 If they see the “writing on the wall” while they are letting that relationship run its course, they will start chatting up or “meeting a ‘friend’ for coffee” while dating someone else.

 This prevents people from emotional intimacy if they have one foot out the door or are waiting for the next best thing to come along.

-If you are casually seeing someone, you don’t think it has potential and you find yourself lining up your next dating opportunity, have more respect for your and that person’s time and dignity.
+If you are casually seeing someone, you don’t think it has potential, and you find yourself lining up your next dating opportunity, have more respect for yourself and that person’s time and dignity.
 Find the courage and have a straight conversation with them.
-Let them know it’s not them, they after-all may be lovely, but not what you’re looking for.
+Let them know it’s not them; after-all may be lovely, but not what you’re looking for.